 Porridge, or oatmeal, is a pretty much daily breakfast in our house.
 I make mine with thick rolled oats and flaxseed cooked just with water then finished with a mound of yoghurt and fruit.
-The recipe that follows would be a good one to make on a Sunday ready for quick, healthy midweek breakfasts.
+The baked oats with berries and banana recipe that follows would be a good one to make on a Sunday ready for quick, healthy midweek breakfasts.

 When weekends come around breakfast is a more laid back affair and also more of a feast.
 Boiled eggs with sourdough soldiers and Maldon salt has long been our Saturday breakfast treat.
 Since having our boys we make pancakes most weekends, especially now they are big enough to help stir the batter, measure the flour and crack the eggs.
 We were getting into a bit of an egg and pancake rut so I had a flick through a few books to see what else we could add that was healthy, easy to assemble but tasted a little more celebratory.
 This recipe from Heidi Swanson‘s ‘Super Natural Every Day’ floated my boat.
 I love her books, they are a great introduction to healthier ingredients and are beautifully photographed.